xcart/xc5-manual/en/modules/fractional_and_fixed_quantities/configuration.md

 ---
+lang: en
+layout: article_with_sidebar
+updated_at: '2016-12-28 15:34 +0400'
 identifier: ref_FnFqConfig
-updated_at: 2016-08-15 00:00
-layout: article_with_sidebar
-lang: en
-title: 'Module configuration'
+title: Configuring the module "Fractional and Fixed quantities"
 order: 30
 version: X-Cart 5.2.16 and earlier
 keywords: